North Haven (SA)

 The employment landscape in North Haven shows performance that lags behind national averages across key labour market indicators

-Employment growth over this period was estimated at 4.5%.
-As of September 2025, 2,997 residents were employed, with an unemployment rate of 1.1% higher than Greater Adelaide's rate of 3.9%.
-Workforce participation in North Haven was 58.2%, lower than Greater Adelaide's 61.7%.
-Key employment sectors for residents include health care & social assistance, manufacturing, and retail trade.
+As of September 2025, there are 2,991 employed residents, an unemployment rate of 5.0% which is 1.1% higher than Greater Adelaide's rate of 3.9%.
+Workforce participation in North Haven is lower at 63.0%, compared to Greater Adelaide's 66.4%.
+Census responses show that only 8.1% of residents work from home, though Covid-19 lockdown impacts should be considered.
+Employment is concentrated in health care & social assistance, manufacturing, and retail trade sectors.

-Manufacturing is particularly prominent, with an employment share 1.5 times the regional level.
-Health care & social assistance has a limited presence, at 13.9% compared to 17.7% regionally.
-The area appears to offer limited local employment opportunities, as indicated by Census data comparing working population to resident population.
-Between September 2024 and September 2025, employment levels increased by 4.5%, while the labour force grew by 4.1%, reducing the unemployment rate by 0.4 percentage points.
-In contrast, Greater Adelaide experienced employment growth of 3.0% and labour force growth of 2.9%, with a 0.1 percentage point drop in unemployment.
-State-level data to 25-Nov-25 shows SA employment grew by 1.19% year-on-year, adding 10,710 jobs, with the state unemployment rate at 4.0%.
-This compares favourably to the national unemployment rate of 4.3%, with SA's employment growth outpacing the national average of 0.14%.
-National employment forecasts from May-25 suggest total employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to North Haven's employment mix, local employment is estimated to increase by 6.0% over five years and 12.8% over ten years.
+Manufacturing shows strong specialization with an employment share 1.5 times the regional level.
+Health care & social assistance has limited presence at 13.9%, compared to the regional average of 17.7%.
+The area appears to offer limited local employment opportunities based on Census data.
+Between September 2024 and September 2025, employment levels increased by 4.4% and labour force grew by 4.1%, reducing the unemployment rate by 0.3 percentage points.
+In contrast, Greater Adelaide experienced employment growth of 3.0% and labour force growth of 2.9%, with a drop in unemployment rate of 0.1 percentage point.
+Jobs and Skills Australia's national employment forecasts from May-25 indicate that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to North Haven's employment mix suggests local employment should increase by 6.0% over five years and 12.8% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment